GorgonzolaRex/wizardry-daphne-guide/docs/adventurer-customization/bondmates/adventurer-bondmates.md

 ## Overview

-!!! note "Basics"
+??? note "Basics"

     === "What is a Stat Bondmate?"

         - <span style="color: LimeGreen">All adventurers can become bondmates ("stat bondmates") if they are dismissed after reaching flaming-heart status</span>.
         - Stat bondmates are -not- the same thing as story bondmates.
 The former increases base traits while the latter increases derived stats such as Attack Power, Accuracy, etc.
-        - Given the limited number of story bondmates, stat bondmates can help further strengthen your units.
-Most people build SPD, STR, IQ, and DEX bondmates since additional PIE and VIT have a negligible impact on a unit's performance.
+        - Can help to augment your units given the limited number of story bondmates.
+Most players build SPD, STR, IQ, and DEX bondmates since additional PIE and VIT have a negligible impact on a unit's performance.
+        - Equipped from the Training Room - Bondmates menu.

     === " Bondmate Levels"

-        - After dismissing a stat bondmate it will receive a Level from 1 to 5.
+        - After dismissing a stat bondmate it will roll a Level from 1 to 5.
 Its level appears to be based on the level of the bondmates attached to it prior to dismisal.
 It is a mechanic that is not fully understood to-date.
         - Based on extensive community testing we can confirm:
             - If a unit has 2x Level 5 bondmates attached prior to dismissal it will result in a Level 4 or 5 stat bondmate.
-            - The odds of either are effectively ~50%.
+            - The odds are roughly 50/50.
 There is no known, consistent way to guarantee a Level 5.
-        - In practice, this means that for whatever number of Level 5 bondmates you are targeting you will need to farm double that number.
+        - As a rule of the thumb you will need to farm 2x the number of Level 5 bondmates that you are targeting.
 For example, if you want a Level 5 SPD bondmate on 6 units then you should expect to farm, on average, 12 SPD bondmates.
         - Bondmates attached to the dismissed unit are not lost, but are returned to the Bondmate List.

     === "Trait Bonuses"

         === "Mechanics"

-            - The trait bonus from the stat bondmate is a function of both the Grade of the unit being equipped and the level of the bondmate.
+            - The trait bonus is a function of both the Grade of the unit being equipped and the level of the stat bondmate.
 See examples in the tabs.
             - Trait bonuses cap at +7-8 at Level 70.
 It is possible to attach a Level 2 and Level 3 of the same stat bondmate to one character for the "equivalent" trait bonus of a Level 5 stat bondmate.
             - SPD bondmates are an exception.
 All of their values are -1, so the max at Level 70 would be +6-7.
             - There is no additional trait bonus for matching elemental alignments.
 This holds true for story bondmates, too.